MLH/mlh-policies/community-values.md

  - Are open to hackers who are students at the time of the hackathon or who have left school within the current school year.
 They welcome non-students as volunteers, mentors, sponsors, and judges.
+ - Publish the rules and regulations for competing in their event.

 ## MLH Member Events are safe and welcoming spaces.